jieweix/jieweix.github.io/README.md

 # jieweix.github.io

-website for discography of canyon classics
+website for discography of canyon classics and related labels. still developing, contributions are welcome!